Michael Bay

 Michael Benjamin Bay (born February 17, 1965) is an American film director and producer.
-He is best known for making big-budget, high-concept action films characterized by fast cutting, stylistic cinematography and visuals, and extensive use of special effects, including frequent depictions of explosions.
-The films he has produced and directed, which include Armageddon (1998), Pearl Harbor (2001) and the Transformers film series (2007–present), have grossed over US$6.6 billion worldwide, making him one of the most commercially successful directors in history.
+He is best known for making big-budget high-concept action films with fast cutting, stylistic cinematography and visuals, and extensive use of special effects, including frequent depictions of explosions.
+The films he has directed include Bad Boys (1995) and its sequel Bad Boys II (2003), The Rock (1996), Armageddon (1998), Pearl Harbor (2001), the first five films in the Transformers film series, 13 Hours: The Secret Soldiers of Benghazi (2016), 6 Underground (2019), and Ambulance (2022).
+His films have grossed over US$6.6 billion worldwide, making him the fifth-most commercially successful director in history.

-He is co-founder of commercial production house The Institute, a.k.a.
-The Institute for the Development of Enhanced Perceptual Awareness.
+He is co-founder of the production house the Institute.
 He co-owns Platinum Dunes, a production house which has remade horror films, including The Texas Chainsaw Massacre (2003), The Amityville Horror (2005), The Hitcher (2007), Friday the 13th (2009) and A Nightmare on Elm Street (2010).